Cardi B Opens Up About Her Personal Expenses

 If you use the internet, you’re probably already aware that Cardi B is outspoken.
-But lately, her usual candor on social media has taken on somewhat of a political tone.
+But lately, her usual candour on social media has taken on somewhat of a political tone.

 Recently, she dragged a conservative pundit who commented on her sudden surge of political activism.
 She also spoke out about her reasons for turning down an offer to perform at the Super Bowl.
 But Cardi isn’t stopping there — she’s now opening up about her finances.